hamid0740/Font-Downloader/README.md

    python Font-Downloader.py
    ```

-3. In the 1st input you need to define at what speed do you want the source code to inspect font weights.
+3. In the 1st input you need to define what speed do you want the script to inspect font weights.
 Speed `1` is approximately 4 times faster than Speed `2`; as a result it will be less accurate.

 4. In the 2nd input, you need to enter the font name used in the font file url.
 If the font file URL is like this: `https://example.com/fonts/Arial/woff2/Arial-Bold.woff2`, you need to enter Font Name as `Arial`.
    It will be used later as `{NAME}`.